Suisun City Brain Injury Lawyer

 - Swelling: This is a dangerous type of brain damage following a blow to the head.
 As the brain swells, it will start encroaching on the skull's edges.
-This will lead to a rise in intracranial pressure, which might lead to herniation.
+This will lead to increased intracranial pressure, which might lead to herniation.
 If this takes place, it could lead to irreversible complications.

 Suisun City has a few common causes of traumatic brain injuries.
 Some of these include:

 - Auto Accidents: While any motor vehicle accident can lead to a TBI, some underlying causes include alcohol and drug-impaired driving.
 Violations of simple safety laws, such as the right-of-way rules and unsafe lane changes, can also lead to serious road traffic collisions.
 Rollover accidents and vehicular ejections are common causes of TBIs.

 - Defective Products: Defective products can also lead to brain injury.
 Defective products include dangerous chemicals, broken vehicular parts, or heavy machinery.

 Regardless of how a brain injury happens, everyone needs to seek medical care as quickly as possible.
 Then, speak with an experienced brain injury lawyer in Suisun City to learn more about your legal options.

 The video below provides an overview of traumatic brain injuries.Call Our Brain Injury Lawyers in Suisun City, CA